Loki-Astari/geeky-nextjs/content/posts/Variables.md

 }
 ```

 C++ is a strongly typed language.
 This means each variable has a specific type that does not change (above that type is **int**).
 The operations that can be performed on an object depend on the object's type, and the operation's result can depend on the types involved.
 C++ has several built-in types (listed below) but allows the definition of new user-defined types (which will be described in a later article).
-The standard library provides a set of commonly used container types (listed below).
+The standard library provides a set of commonly used standard types (listed below).

 #### Built-in Types
 ```c